Competitive Erosion is Conformally Invariant: Hitting time results using IDLA estimates

 \subsection{Proofs of Lemmas \ref{linehit2} and \ref{main1}}

-With the help of the above theorem we now finish all the remaining proofs. \nin A corresponding lower bound analogous to Theorem \ref{IDL1} will be the content of the proof of Lemma \ref{linehit2}.
-We follow the approach in \cite {lbg}.
-Similar statements for IDLA on the entire lattice $\Z^2$ have cleaner proofs owing to symmetry of $\Z^2.$ However in our setting we need more robust approaches and we will rely on certain heat kernel bounds for the random walk on $\U_n$ from \cite{wtf}, which are summarized in \cite{tc}.
-We first quote the following hitting time estimate. \begin{lem} \cite[Lemma 5.3]{tc} Given small enough $\e> 0$, for all $z \in \U_n \cap \U_{(\alpha-\sqrt{\e})}$, and $y\in \U_n$ such that $d(y,z) \le \e^2$,
+Before proving Theorem \ref{IDL1}, we finish all the remaining proofs.
+Note that, to prove Lemma \ref{linehit2}, we have to prove a lower bound on the growth of the IDLA cluster.
+We follow the approach in \cite {lbg} (the reader is encouraged to refer to \cite{lbg}, for a more detailed explanation of some of the arguments appearing in the proof).
+Similar statements for IDLA, on the entire lattice $\Z^2,$ have cleaner proofs owing to symmetry of $\Z^2.$ However, in our setting, we need more robust approaches and hence will rely on certain heat kernel bounds for the random walk on $\U_n$ from \cite{wtf}.
+We first quote the following hitting time estimate for the random walk on $\U_n$. \begin{lem} \cite[Lemma 5.3]{tc1} Given a small enough $\e> 0$, for all large enough $n$, for all $z \in \U_{(\alpha-\sqrt{\e}),n}$, and $y\in \U_n,$ such that $d(y,z) \le \e^2$,